RDorville/EP1000/Electronics/electronics.md

     + besides, resistance values, resistors come in different [power ratings](https://www.electronics-tutorials.ws/resistor/res_7.html) to handle the amount of current that can safely flow through.
 - [Capacitors](https://learn.sparkfun.com/tutorials/capacitors/all)
     + electronic components that can store charge.
-    + made up of two sheets/plate of conductors seperated by an insulator/dielectric, charge ia accumalator on each plate
+    + made up of two sheets/plate of conductors separated by an insulator/dielectric, charge is accumulated on each plate
     + used as filters
     + not essential to our fabrication course
 - [Diodes](https://learn.sparkfun.com/tutorials/diodes)
     + semi-conductors that allow current to flow ONLY in one direction.
     + used for filtering AC
-    + [LED (Light Emmiting Diodes)](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds) are special diodes which give off light when the current flows in the correct direction.
+    + [LED (Light Emmi ting Diodes)](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds) are special diodes which give off light when the current flows in the correct direction.
 - [Transistors & MOSFETs](https://learn.sparkfun.com/tutorials/transistors)
     + semi-conductors that allow current to flow provided an electrical condition is met on one of the pins.
     + can be used as amplifiers (non-saturation) or switches (saturation)
     + we shall use transistors mainly as electrical switches.
 - [Integrated circuits](https://learn.sparkfun.com/tutorials/integrated-circuits)
-    + deivces which are minaturized electrical circuits.
+    + devices which are miniaturized electrical circuits.
 Each IC can contain thousands of other electrical components configured in a particular circuit(c)
     + our modern day building blocks

 **Measurements**

 It is common for electrical components to have a prefix (e.g. Kilo) placed in front of the value.
-The following table shows the signifance of each of the terms as applied to resistance, volages, currents and other electrical values.
+The following table shows the significance of each of the terms as applied to resistance, voltages, currents and other electrical values.

 | Prefix   | Symbol   |  Base 10 |Decimal                             |
 |----------|:--------:|----------|------------------------------------|